lauralifts/loadmgt-workshop/isolation/README.md

 We often want to ratelimit based on application-level concepts (such as tenant ID, or subscription levels, for example).
 However, this data is probably not on your incoming requests.
-A common pattern is to use the [auth](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html) filter to add that data to the requests, prior to useing the ratelimit service.
+A common pattern is to use the [auth](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html) filter to add that data as headers to the requests, prior to useing the ratelimit service.

 For example, it is often necessary to look up metadata about tenant IDs based on bearer tokens.
 In general, any data that we do not trust the client to send is a good candidate for this pattern.